apache/pekko/docs/src/main/paradox/general/configuration.md

 ## Including files

-Sometimes it can be useful to include another configuration file, for example if you have one `application.conf` with all environment independent settings and then override some settings for specific environments.
+Sometimes, it can be useful to include another configuration file, for example if you have one `application.conf` with all environment independent settings and then override some settings for specific environments.

 Specifying system property with `-Dconfig.resource=/dev.conf` will load the `dev.conf` file, which includes the `application.conf`